CMihai99/fyndro/Documentation/admin-guide/README.md

 ## Installing sources

-When installing full sources, put the archive in a directory where you have permissions (e.g. your home directory) and unpack it manually, or by using Windows Powershell v5.0+:
+When installing full sources, put the archive in a directory where you have permissions (e.g. your home directory) and unpack it either manually, or by using Windows Powershell v5.0+:

 ```powershell
 Expand-Archive -Force v1.x.zip; cd v1.x/v1.x
 ```

-Replace "1.x" with the [latest version](https://github.com/CMihai99/fyndro/releases) number.
+Replace "1.x" with the latest version number.

 ## Compiling

-For help on compiling, read the [compiling](https://github.com/CMihai99/fyndro/blob/main/Documentation/process/Compiling.md) file which goes in detail about the minimum version numbers required for compiling Fyndro.
+For help on compiling, read [Compiling.md](https://github.com/CMihai99/fyndro/blob/main/Documentation/process/Compiling.md) which goes in detail about the minimum version numbers required for compiling Fyndro.

 ## Software requirements